Comparison of the Most Popular Flooring Types

 Most Fire-Resistant Flooring

-In case fire is something you are concerned about, make sure to invest in natural stone or porcelain tiles floors as they are the most fire-resistant out there on the market.
+In case fire is something you are concerned about, make sure to invest in natural stone or porcelain tile floors as they are the most fire-resistant out there on the market.

 Most Suitable for Sound-Proofing